 Astral Projections: Yaanga and the not yet

-Yaanga and the Not Yet engages with how complexities of interiority interacts with and produces external worlds constrained by location, in particular the rigidity and politics of built space.
-The physical and visual space of the project is created to regain sensory pleasures that everyday trauma limits or represses.
-This work engages with the collision of parallel histories – a collapsing of different perceptions of place and time through the navigation and movement through the land and physical materials of Yaanga/Los Angeles.
+Yaanga and the Not Yet engages with the collision of parallel histories – a collapsing of different perceptions of place and time through the navigation and movement through the land and physical materials of Yaanga/Los Angeles.
 Yaanga is the Tongva name for the area that is also called the city of Los Angeles.

 The framework for the material aspects of this work is rooted in the complexities of the local shifting populations of California, acknowledging indigenous geographies, and the need for nongeographic psychological spaces for physical bodies.
 A wall was torn apart.
 Beach sand and shells were collected from the California coast and poured inside the partially torn down wall.
 Dirt and plants were collected from along the border of Seal Beach military land.
-The breakage along the wall is a representation of the skyline of Los Angeles as seen from downtown.
+The breakage in the partially torn-down wall is a representation of the skyline of Los Angeles as seen from downtown.
 Two videos are from locations that are on the edges the Yaanga/Los Angeles area, and the third is a video taken while driving local freeways in an altered state of mind.
 The red boxes are intended to be anti-architectures, with the potential to be moved, shifted, interacted with, and become flexible structures.

 Yaanga and the not yet was exhibited at the Armory in the Mexicali Bienniel – Calafia: Manifesting the Terestrial Paradise curated by Ed Gomez, Luis G. Hernandez, and Daniela Lieja Quintanar